Nuestman/udrive-lms/HONEST_STATUS_REPORT.md

 ```

 **We DON'T HAVE:**
-- Backend endpoints to access these tables (except user_profiles)
+- Backend endpoints to access these tables (except users)
 - React hooks to fetch from these tables
 - Components connected to these tables